guidotiana/MonteGrappa/README.md

 	$ make all

-The binary files "montegrappa", "montegrappa_mpi", "grappino" and "mhistogram" will be created in the ./bin directory.
+The binary files "montegrappa", "montegrappa_mpi", "grappino", "mhistogram", and "mgp2pdb" will be created in the ./bin directory.

 OPENMP (experimental): To activate OpenMP, change the following lines